isaguimet/uniDates-script/README.md

 ## What was the problem I wanted to solve with this script?

 Every semester to get organized, I create a OneNote notebook for each of my classes and I create 'Lecture' sections for all of these classes.
 For each class, I divide my lecture notes into the weeks of a semester.
-The picture below describes how it looks at the end of the semester:
+The picture below describes what I mean:

 ![Picture of class example](https://github.com/isaguimet/uniDates-script/blob/master/images/courseExample.PNG)